fameteor/meteor-template/README.md

 Login button added in navbar component

+Roles `DEV` and "ADMIN" added in `startup/both/commonParms.js`

+`startup/server/mongoInit` function added to initialise from scratch the mongo db.

+`ui/components/navbar` modified to display "dev" menu only if "DEV" rôle

 ## Remaining issues

 - accounts-ui multilingual support (see if something can be done with accounts-ui-unstyled)
 - login button do not fit nicely in Bootstrap navbar
 - choose an I18n package without Jquery compatibility problem
+- git version management to add
 - (secondary) bcrypt native implementation to add (check when in prod)
+- add linter
+- manage permission and rôles